matomo-org/developer-documentation/docs/3.x/tracking-javascript-guide.md

 _paq.push(['enableHeartBeatTimer', 30]);
 ```

+Note: When testing the heart beat timer, remember to make sure the browser tab has focus and not eg. the developer tools or another panel.

 ## Ecommerce tracking

 Piwik allows for advanced and powerful Ecommerce tracking.
 Check out the [Ecommerce Analytics](https://piwik.org/docs/ecommerce-analytics/) documentation for more information about Ecommerce reports and how to set up Ecommerce tracking.